kolodxxv/AFE/README.md

 1. Navigate to http://localhost:4200/ in your web browser.
 2. Use the login system to log in.
-3. Once logged in, you will be able to access the separated task system.
+3. Once logged in as 'Dev' or 'Tester', you will be able to access the separated task system.

 ## Contributing